paulbarbu/ePseudocode/README.md

 Not supported: variadic functions

 * Case sensitive
-* Highly influenced by C (a feature because one of the reasons it exists is to provide a lower learning curve, next step being C)
+* Influenced by C (a feature because one of the reasons it exists is to provide a lower learning curve, next step being C)
 * If no `main` function is defined then all code in a file is executed as if it was in a `main` function
 * Variables are declared on the spot, calid names start with "_" or with letters and continue with leters and numbers
 * Operators: `=`, `+`, `-`, `*`, `/`, `%`, `==`, `!=`, `<` , `>`, `<=`, `>=`, `!`, `sau` (or), `si` (and), TODO